Skip to main content

 “I am incredibly grateful to be a member of the YCP.
 I have learnt so much from my peers and am in constant awe of how much the JPF contributes to the lives of young people.
 I’m excited to give back to an organisation that has given me so much!”

-Matthew
+Matthew (he/him)

-Matthew is 23 and first became part of the Jack Petchey Foundation in 2016 when he joined the Achiever Network 5 cohort having won an Achievement Award through the member organisation Epping Forest Youth Council.
-Throughout his time on the Achiever Network, Matthew gained public speaking and leadership skills, which he still actively uses to this day.
+Matthew first became involved with JPF in 2016 when he joined Achiever Network 5, having won an Achievement Award through the Epping Forest Youth Council.

-After studying at the University of Exeter, Matthew returned to the Achiever Network as a mentor in 2021, a role which allows him to work one-to-one with new Achiever Network members to help with their development.
+After studying at the University of Exeter, Matthew returned to the Achiever Network as a mentor in 2021, a role which allowed him to work one-to-one with new Achiever Network members to help with their development.

-Now a full-time Technology Risk Consultant, Matthew volunteers with the Jack Petchey Foundation in his spare time, joining the YCP to help the Foundation grow, while always remembering its founding purpose: to inspire, motivate and allow young people to achieve!
+Now a full-time Risk Consultant, Matthew volunteers with the Jack Petchey Foundation in his spare time, joining the YCP to help the Foundation grow, while always remembering its founding purpose: to inspire, motivate and allow young people to achieve!

 “It’s a real privilege to be part of the YCP, especially as we enter JPF’s 25th birthday year!
 I am looking forward to being part of a team that will help guide the Jack Petchey Foundation into the future; I’m excited about giving something back to the Foundation that gave me the opportunity to grow and develop.”